toanpn/discord_chatbot/README.md

 - Mention the bot or use `/chat` to chat with the AI
 - Use `!imagine` or `/imagine` to generate images
 - Use `!clear_context` or `/clear_context` to reset chat history
+- Use `/tone` to change the bot's response tone per server

 ## Features